Introduction

 X-Y line graphs

 Candidates must answer the questions using information from the data, passage, and graph, as well as mathematical computations.
-As a result, understanding fundamental mathematical computations, formulae, and operations is critical.
+Since CLAT 2027 is strictly passage-based, the ability to quickly extract relevant numerical data from a given text or graph is just as important as knowing the underlying mathematical concepts.

 CLAT Quantitative Techniques: Preparation Tips